Rounak-kedia/AnonCTF-2019-WriteUp/Forensics/Ram_into_me/readme.md

 <h4>STEP 1</h4>

-> First lets analyze on  what type of system image has been taken<BR>
+> First lets analyze on  what type of system, image has been taken<BR>

    ![Attached Image](Capture.PNG)

 <P>It shows profile as <B>WinXPSP2x86</B> , keep that in mind</P>